guanqiliang/guanqiliang.github.com/index.md

 [04/2025] Selected as a [RSS Pioneers 2025](https://sites.google.com/view/rsspioneers2025/participants#:~:text=Fluid%20Environment%20Interactions-,Guanqi%20Liang,-Chinese%20University%20of).

-[01/2025] Invited to serve as an Associate Editor for IROS 2025.
+[01/2025] Appointed as Associate Editor for IROS 2025.

 [01/2025] Two papers accepted to IEEE International Conference on Robotics and Automation (ICRA) 2025.